rkuester/path-art/README.md

-Uses the [p5.js library] to draw a curve based on a text string.
+This is a demonstration using the [p5.js library] to draw a curve based on a text string.

+View live at https://rkuester.github.io/path-art.
+Get one unique work of art with every refresh.

-View `./index.html` in a browser. `./index.html` sources the p5.js library and `./script.js`, which does the work.
+For development, view `./index.html` in a browser. `./index.html` sources the p5.js library and `./script.js`, which does the work.
 Execute `./serve.sh` in the working directory to serve it using Python's http.serve module.